Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

 The Evaluation Order Graph (EOG) is built as edges between AST nodes after the initial translation of the code to the CPG.
 Its purpose is to follow the order in which code is executed, similar to a CFG, and additionally differentiate on a finer level of granularity in which order expressions and subexpressions are evaluated.
 Every node points to a set of previously evaluated nodes (`prevEOG`) and nodes that are evaluated after (`nextEOG`).
-The EOG-Edges are intraprocedural and thus differentiate from INVOKES-Edges.
+The EOG edges are intraprocedural and thus differentiate from INVOKES edges.
 In the following, we summarize in which order the root node representing a language construct and its descendants in the AST tree are connected.

 An EOG always starts at the header of a method/function or record that holds code and ends in one (implicit) or multiple return statements.